Artery99/Course_Recommendation_Systems-Classical_Models_to_Deep_Learning/README.md

 ---

-##  Future Enhancements
+## Future Works

-- Incorporate course metadata (level, duration, topics).
-- Explore transformer-based representations for course content (e.g., BERT embeddings).
-- Implement hybrid recommendation models combining collaborative and content-based signals.
-- Add a user interface or dashboard for live recommendations.
+- Integrate the rest of the recommender models into `recommender_app.py` and `backend.py`
+- Modify necessary changes to the UI and add extra options for the dropdown options based on model parameters for each model.

 ---

 ##  Author